Flood Advisory issued for Gosper by NWS - News Break

 Flood Advisory issued for Gosper by NWS

-Effective: 2021-05-26 23:03:00 CDT Expires: 2021-05-27 02:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Be especially cautious at night when it is harder to recognize the dangers of flooding.
-Target Area: Gosper FLOOD ADVISORY REMAINS IN EFFECT UNTIL 1245 AM CDT THURSDAY FOR SOUTHERN DAWSON AND NORTHEASTERN GOSPER COUNTIES At 939 PM CDT, Doppler radar indicated heavy rain due to thunderstorms.
+Effective: 2021-05-26 18:17:00 CDT Expires: 2021-05-26 22:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Be especially cautious at night when it is harder to recognize the dangers of flooding.
+Target Area: Gosper The National Weather Service in Hastings has issued a * Flood Advisory for Southwestern Buffalo County in south central Nebraska Southeastern Gosper County in south central Nebraska Phelps County in south central Nebraska * Until 245 AM CDT Thursday. * At 832 PM CDT, Doppler radar indicated heavy rain due to thunderstorms.
 Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Between 1 and 3 inches of rain have fallen.
-Some locations that will experience flooding include Lexington, Cozad, Elwood, Johnson Lake and Farnam.
-Additional rainfall amounts of 1 to 2 inches are possible over the area as more thunderstorms move through tonight.
-This will continue the flooding threat into the overnight.alerts.weather.gov
+Between 1 and 2 inches of rain have fallen, with additional rain expected overnight. * Some locations that will experience flooding include Holdrege, Bertrand, Elwood, Loomis and Smithfield.alerts.weather.gov